Your well-being is our top priority.

 A warm and comfortable environment enhances residents’ lives.
 Gardens, green spaces and walking paths offer a breath of fresh air in a beautiful natural setting.
 Indoors, there are inviting spaces for relaxing with friends or burying your nose in a good book.
 Staff members also play a part in fostering a positive environment at Laurel Circle.
 They greet you by name and love to make your day a little brighter.

 A strong spiritual sense can offer hope, strength and peace.
 Laurel Circle residents can nurture their spiritual selves through worship services, meditation, religious studies, music performances and more.

 Residents benefit from a variety of services designed to support their health needs.
 That includes everything from wellness programs and preventive health screenings to therapy services and higher levels of care.
-Residents can also take advantage of our on-site medical clinic.
-The doctor on staff gets to know the residents really well and they love the convenience of having health services on their doorstep.
+Residents can also take advantage of our visiting podiatrist and audiologist.
 If you have a question about any of our health services, our Health and Wellness Navigator can connect you with the resources you need.

 An advocate for your well-being.

 The Health and Wellness Navigator is your point person for anything health related.
 For example, the Navigator can connect you with a fitness instructor or activities director to get you involved with classes that align with your interests and goals.
 If you need home health services in your independent living residence, the Navigator can help arrange it.
 Whatever it is — going from the hospital to rehabilitation or transitioning to a higher level of care at The Arbor — the Navigator is here to help you every step of the way.